python/mypy/docs/source/type_narrowing.rst

      assert isinstance(x, str)
      reveal_type(x)  # Revealed type is "builtins.int"
      print(x + '!')  # Typechecks with `mypy`, but fails in runtime.

-  However, this might lead to some unexpected errors in runtime.

 .. _casts: